Zero-For683/autopwn-yourself/README.md

 - Real malware analysis blogs
 - Offesc courses

-TL;DR - Build malware focusing on key principles we learn, endless source of content.

 ---

 ## Toolkit Tuesday

-**Focus:** Build your own original utilities to support hacking workflows
-Make small, standalone tools you’d want in your personal toolkit.
+**Focus:** Build utilities to support hacking workflows.
+Many of them can already exist (ie. NMAP or hashid), the point is to lay the grounds to facilitate deeper understandings behind popular tools.

 **Examples:**
-- Custom port scanner with color-coded output
 - Hash identifier and formatter
 - AD object lister via LDAP
 - JWT inspector or decoder

 **Repeatable by:**
 Brainstorming common tasks that slow you down—and building something that fixes them.
 Focus on automation and convenience.

-TL;DR - Build tools that are commonly used, but make them your own.

 ---